bhrnjica/MagmaSharp/README.md

 # MagmaSharp
-.NET High Level API for MAGMA - Matrix Algebra for GPU and Multicore Architectures.
+.NET High Level API for [MAGMA](https://icl.cs.utk.edu/projectsfiles/magma/doxygen/index.html) - Matrix Algebra for GPU and Multicore Architectures.
-The project is supposed to be High Level API which means not all methods and capabilities will be implemented.
-In fact only selected and most important method are going to be exposed on .NET platform.
+Only selected MAGMA routines are going to be exposed on .NET platform.
 The Library can run regardless of the CUDA present.
-In case the CUDA is not detected, the corresponded Lapack routine will be executed.
+In case the CUDA is not detected, the corresponded Lapack routine would be executed.
 On this way, the library can be execution engine for other .NET High Level APIs and libraries.

-## About MAGMA
-The goal of the MAGMA project is to create a new generation of linear algebra libraries that achieves the fastest possible time to an accurate solution on heterogeneous architectures, starting with current multicore + multi-GPU systems.
-More information about MAGMA- can be found [here](https://icl.cs.utk.edu/projectsfiles/magma/doxygen/index.html)

 ## Implementation
 Currently the library supports MAGMA driver routines for general rectangular matrix: